Instructions for AuthorsSee also: Copyright Transfer Form | Permissions Form | Author and Editor Discount | Information for Editors

 Do I get a free copy?

 For most books there is an allocation of "one free copy per chapter".
 The free book is usually sent to the designated corresponding author by the editor.
 In some cases free copies are not available for authors of book chapters.
 Authors in Focus Issues do not receive free copies.
+Please note that chapter PDFs are not supplied to authors unless their chapter is open access.

 Can authors buy publications at a discount?